-Having been recognized all the current users' needs, in order to be achieved longitudinal comparability for the survey among the Member- States, all the national questionnaires are being re-designed carefully.
-In conclusion, the data revision takes place after implementing checks materialized either by Eurostat or
+Since all current users' need have been recognized, in order to achieve longitudinal comparability for the survey among the Member- States, all the national questionnaires are being re-designed carefully.

-EL.STAT and after correcting data inconsistencies within either the same period or longitudinal as well.
+In conclusion, the data revision takes place after implementing checks materialized either by Eurostat or EL.STAT and after correcting data inconsistencies within either the same period or longitudinally as well.